witnet/documentation/docs/try/run-a-node.md

 The most convenient method for running a Witnet node is through the `witnet/witnet-rust` Docker image.

+First off, you need Docker to be installed in the computer where you will be running the node.
+Remember that some GNU/Linux distributions require some [extra steps][docker-extra-steps] for getting Docker to work.

-This docker image downloads and runs a witnet-rust node in the latest testnet in just a matter on seconds.
+The Witnet docker image downloads and runs a witnet-rust node in the latest testnet in just a matter on seconds.

-If that's exactly what you want, you can just run this and enjoy:
+If that's exactly what you want, and you don't care about mining, you can just run this command and enjoy:

 ```bash
 docker run -it witnet/witnet-rust latest node server
 ```

+However, if you want to preserve the tokens that you may mine, please make sure you enable persistence as explained below.

 ### How to enable persistence

-Be careful though, as running the image without mounting any volumes may cause total loss of data (including private keys and thus any mined wits).
+Running the image without mounting any volumes may cause total loss of data (including private keys and thus any mined wits).
 Luckily, enabling persistence is super easy:

 ```bash
 docker run \